nurrizkyimani/soundhealth-data/README.md

-# Welcome to SoundHealth Codebase
+# Welcome to SoundHealth Data Codebase

 SoundHealth is a project based on the sound recognition work to recognize cough from patient.
 [Need new description]

 # Project Structure

 # Technology Stack

 # How to Use